-- The mole hills might look adorable and interesting but the motion of dirt deep underneath the ground can reveal contaminants and bugs that minimise the high quality of the land.
+- The mole hills may look adorable and interesting but the motion of dirt deep underneath the ground can bring to the surface contaminants and bugs that minimise the high quality of the land.

 - Plants, from food plants to allotment harvests, can be harmed by mole burrowing underneath them.
 The root systems of some plants are so delicate that any disturbance brings about inadequate yield or even worse still, dead plants.

-- For the sports clubs, mole hills in their pitches are not welcome but besides this visual problem, there is also the problem bordering health and safety, more so in public areas.
+- For the sporting clubs, mole hills in their pitches are not welcome but besides this visual problem, there is also the problem bordering health and safety, more so in public areas.